-With the tragic passing of Lane Graves at Walt Disney World due to an alligator attack, closer scrutiny has been made to just how many alligators are on Disney property.
+With the tragic passing of Lane Graves at Walt Disney World due to an alligator attack, closer scrutiny has been made as to just how many alligators are on Disney property.
 The answer seems to be: quite a few.

 Anecdotal guest stories of seeing others feeding gators around the lagoon where the boy was snatched are surfacing on the internet.

-Since Disney is in Florid and on a swamp, getting rid of alligators is going to be impossible.
+Since Disney is in Florida and on a swamp, getting rid of alligators is going to be impossible.
 However, the Public Relations nightmare unfolding may take years to get a handle on.
 Guests need to feel safe at Disney and the thought of alligators lurking in the substantial waterways of Disney is scary for many people.